FraeuleinFlauschig/TRIC/README.md

 The second test in the above example fails because the fixture functions of a test run in the same isolated process as the test itself.
 The memory changed by the fixture functions of a test remains unaffected in the parent process (i.e. the process of the test suite).
 Since the second test fails, the teardown fixture function of the test is not executed.

 The fixture functions of a test should not be used to implement a custom test result logging: When the output of the above example is redirected to a file, the lines printed by the fixture functions are not included in the output.
 The fixture functions run in separate child processes and only the output of the parent process (i.e. the process of the test suite) is redirected to the file.
-See below for how to implement a custom logging.
+See below for how to implement a custom test result reporting.